 Spiritual Hubs

 Places like Dwaraka are not merely historical sites, but living spiritual hubs.
 In the broad Vedic tradition, followers of sanatana-dharma visit four main places in India, known as the char-dhama.
 Badrinath in North India, Ramesvaram in South India, Jagannatha Puri in East India, and Dwaraka in West India.
-For Gaudiya Vaisnavas, Vrindavana, Mayapur and Jagannatha Puri are considered foremost.
+For Gaudiya Vaisnavas, Vrindavana, Mayapur and Jagannatha Puri are considered the primary holy places.

 Vrindavana is the place where Krishna performed His sweet, youthful pastimes, and revealed the most intimate aspects of His personality while relating to His confidential devotees.
 Though He externally left Vrindavana, the deeper understanding is that Krishna is ever-present in that land.
 Mayapur is the landmark of Sri Chaitanya’s appearance and early pastimes.
 Most notably, it’s the place where the sankirtana movement began, as the Lord gathered thousands of locals in chanting and dancing in pure love of God.
 Jagannatha Puri is home to the form of the Lord whose dilated eyes reveal His ecstatic remembrance of the gopis of Vrindavana.
 This is where Sri Chaitanya spent the second half of His life, surrounded by His confidential associates, internally relishing the esoteric emotions of Srimati Radharani.
 Srila Prabhupada, by his transcendental vision and desire, was able to replicate these places in the western world.
 He established ‘New Vrindavana,’ ‘New Mayapur,’ ‘New Jagannatha Puri,’ and many other spiritual communities, which remain great sources of spiritual inspiration even today.